dania9/Market/README.md

 If you want to make a shopping list with some products, choose option 4.
 The shopping list will be saved in a SQL database.

-Products with highest current discounts are shown if you choose the last option, option number 5.
+If you want to identify the best buys, choose option number 5.
+It will show the value per unit.

 The PriceHistory feature has all the methods implemented, the only thing remaining is to develop the product date logic.